 A Musing That Bears Consideration…

-From what I understand, physicists (and please research this for yourself; I do not purport to be a scientist), along with philosophers, allow for scenarios where cause and effect do not dictate phenomena.
-Time (which is needed for causality to exist, as cause A needs time to enact interaction B and time is once again needed to express result C) is a construct created by the expansion of this universe, and is also affected by gravity and speed.
-And if you think this is a pie-in-the-sky idea that bears no relevance to your daily life, look no further than your GPS app.
-A GPS satellite—which ages at a different rate than Earthlings due to a difference in gravity—must receive corrections to its programming that account for time slippage, or it would end up sending us erroneous data.
+A few universes over, Hamlet wouldn’t be written by Shakespeare; it would be authored by an immortal monkey banging randomly at a typewriter.
+Fictional heroes would live actual lives in an adjacent reality.
+From what I understand, physicists and philosophers (and please research this for yourself; I’m not a scholar) allow for scenarios where cause and effect do not dictate the sequence of phenomena.
+Time (which is needed for causality to exist, as condition A requires time to produce interaction B, and time is once again needed to express result C) is a construct borne from the expansion of the universe, and is affected by factors like gravity and speed.
+If you consider this a pie-in-the-sky idea with no bearing on your daily life, look no further than your GPS app.
+A GPS satellite must account for gravity-borne time slippage, or it will end up sending us erroneous data.

-Why would I do such a thing?
-To be honest, I do it to add credibility to a ridiculous, ridiculous tale.
-The world within these pages is similar to ours, but with an added twist of fantasticality.
-Let’s start with the plausible: a modern day high school where the teen queen cheerleaders are as vicious as any 80s stereotype.
-Now let’s push it a little further: my protagonist is a mad genius.
-A high school junior who—through his cutting edge knowledge of psychedelics and technology—possesses the ability to change the world.
+Admittedly, what I’ve just described is a cheap trick.
+I’ve used my meager knowledge of science to champion the idea that the following story might be happening in some where, some when.
+Why would I do that?
+To be perfectly honest, I do it to shore up a ridiculous tale with every ounce of credibility I can possibly muster.
+The world in these pages is similar to ours, but with an added twist of fantasticality.
+Let’s start with the plausible: a modern-day high school where the teen-queen cheerleaders are just as vicious as a John Hughes caricature.
+Let’s push it a little further: my protagonist is a mad genius.
+A high school senior who—through his cutting-edge knowledge of psychedelics and tech—possesses the ability to change the world.

 And oh yeah—he rides velociraptors.